-Next, apply a very thin layer of A&D Ointment.
+Next, apply a very thin layer of ointment.
+We recommend using petroleum-free skin care products to heal your tattoo.
+Ask us for suggestions.
 Massage gently into the tattoo so that it looks shiny, not goopy.
-Blot off any excess ointment from skin with a clean paper towel.
+Blot off any excess ointment from the skin with a clean paper towel.
 Don’t bandage it again.
 Leave it uncovered so that your skin can breathe.

 We recommend taking 500-1,000 mg Vitamin C to help your skin’s healing process.
 Other good supplements to take are: Vitamin A (10,000-25,000 IU), Zinc (15-30 mg), and Bromelain (500-1,000 mg).

-Wash and apply A&D ointment 6-8 times daily for:
+Wash and apply A&D ointment 6-8 times daily for 3-4 days.

 For the first couple of days, the tattooed skin may feel warm to the touch and have a reddish appearance.
 The tattoo will look less vibrant as the healing process continues.
 Any redness or mild swelling usually goes away near the end of the first week.

-Working out or doing any activity that stresses newly tattooed skin should be avoided or limited until healed.
+Working out or doing any activity that stresses newly tattooed skin should be avoided or limited for two weeks.
 Don’t work out for the first few days.
 Sweat, which carries bacteria, can cause infection.
 Clean immediately after strenuous activity.
 And watch out, gym equipment is full of germs.

 A person can continue using the washing technique above throughout the first week and then as needed.
 How often washing is necessary will vary depending on a person's activity levels and environment.

-After the last day of A&D ointment, begin using an unscented, hypoallergenic lotion in its place.
-Good choices are Lubriderm, or Aquaphor.
+After the last day of applying ointment, begin using an unscented, hypoallergenic lotion in its place.
 If you react to any lotion or ointment immediately clean the skin and try a different lotion, cream, or balm.
-If you prefer to use a natural product, you can use Coconut oil, Shea Butter, or Cocoa butter, just make sure it’s organic, virgin, and unrefined.
-Avoid products with scented essential oils.
+We prefer using natural lotions with ingredients like Coconut oil, Shea Butter, or Cocoa butter.
+Avoid products with petroleum and scented essential oils.